starlord101/Web/1. Shuffle pictures/README.md

-Simple exemple of shuffling pictures on onclick event.
+Simple exemple of shuffling pictures with onclick event.